-These vegan rosemary cookies with roasted honeynut squash are easy to make and definitely bring a fun twist to baking season!
+These vegan rosemary cookies studded with little bites of roasted honeynut squash are easy to make and bring a fun twist to baking season!

 Don’t let the squash and rosemary fool you.
 These are sweet, full-on dessert cookies with plenty of buttery, coconut oil richness.
 Honeynut squash works especially well here thanks to its natural sweetness and smaller size, but feel free to substitute butternut if that’s what you have on hand.
 One honeynut yields just the right amount of flesh for two dozen cookies.
 Or if you only want to make one dozen, like I did in this most recent batch, you’ll have a few bites of tasty, roasted squash to snack on while your cookies bake!

 The inspiration for these cookies came from Isa Chandra’s recipe in Isa Does It for Rosemary Chocolate Chip Cookies (it’s also on her website).
 I made just a few tweaks to the batter, like omitting the flax seeds, adding nutmeg, and adding a bit more flour to balance out the moisture from the squash.
 Then, I added little cubes of roasted honeynut squash instead of chocolate chips.
 I’ve always enjoyed rosemary in desserts, and since I had some local honeynut squash from Wendy Town Farms that I was eager to use, it all just seemed to make sense.